-Didem Tali is an award-winning freelance multimedia journalist whose collaborations included The New York Times, National Geographic, Al Jazeera, BBC World Service, Financial Times, The Guardian, Irish Times, National Public Radio, Reuters, VICE, and others.
-She’s a regular contributor at News Deeply, reporting about refugees, as well as women and girls in the Global South.
+Didem Tali is an award-winning freelance multimedia journalist whose collaborations included The New York Times, National Geographic, Al Jazeera, BBC World Service, Financial Times, The Guardian, Irish Times, National Public Radio, The Washington Post, VICE, and others.

 Having started her career as a Turkey correspondent for the Southeast European Times (R.I.P.), Didem reported from Europe, the Middle East, Africa, Asia and Latin America — with an interest in global economy & development, gender, environment, food, and agriculture.

 In 2017, she was shortlisted for the One World Media Awards in the ‘New Voice’ category and was named the ‘Journalist of the month’ by the International Journalists’ Network.
 She was the youngest journalist to be shortlisted for the European Diversity Awards in the Journalist of the Year category.
 She’s a ‘leading millennial’, according to the Splice Newsroom.

 Shooting a film in Cambodian minefields, in Battambang province.